myDevicesIoT/cayenne-docs/docs/CUSTOMWIDGETS.md

 Specify the labels to be shown on the widget for the On and Off state names.

 **Step 1: Sketch File** <br/>
-If you haven’t already uploaded the Switch code for this widget to your Arduino, click the **Sketch File button** to [open the Switch Widget sketch file](https://github.com/myDevicesIoT/CayenneArduinoSamples/).
-[See Using Sketch Files](#using-sketch-files-arduino) for more information on customizing and using sketch files.
+If you haven’t already uploaded the Switch code for this widget to your Arduino, click the **Sketch File button** to open the <a href="" target="_blank">Switch Widget sketch file</a>.
+[See Using Sketch Files](#sketch-files-using-sketch-files) for more information on customizing and using sketch files.

 **Step 2: Add Widget** <br/>
 After filling in each of the fields for your widget, click the **Add Widget** button and the widget will be added to your dashboard.<br/><br/>